MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/product-help-and-support.md

 - Help landing page for [!INCLUDE[prod_short](includes/prod_short.md)]

-  The functionality in the default version of [!INCLUDE[prod_short](includes/prod_short.md)] is described on the [Docs.microsoft.com](/dynamics365/business-central) site.
-For more information, see the [Use the docs.microsoft.com site to learn more](#use-the-docsmicrosoftcom-site-to-learn-more) section.
+  The functionality in the default version of [!INCLUDE[prod_short](includes/prod_short.md)] is described in the [Dynamics 365 Business Central documentation](/dynamics365/business-central) For more information, see the [Learn more using the product documentation](#learn-more-using-the-product-documentation) section.
 You can also extend and customise [!INCLUDE[prod_short](includes/prod_short.md)] with apps from AppSource.
 All apps provide links to the relevant product Help so that you can always find guidance for the different workflows in your version of [!INCLUDE[prod_short](includes/prod_short.md)].

 #### <a name="community"></a>Community